 - The Pinnacles View Lookout has a 1.2km concrete path with gradients up to 1:10 and is located just behind the Pinnacles Desert Discovery Centre which lies in low heath at the edge of the yellow sands of the Pinnacles Desert.
 The building has been designed to blend with the surrounding environment and incorporates solar power, passive solar building design and rainwater collection.

-- Fascinating structures known as thrombolites at Lake Thetis provide insights into what life was like at the dawn of time.
-The first 300 metres of boardwalk around the shores of the lake is universally accessible, passes the best examples of thrombolites in the lake, and provides opportunities to see and learn about these communities and the interesting environment that supports them.
+- Fascinating structures called stromatolites at Lake Thetis provide insights into what life was like at the dawn of time.
+The first 300 metres of trail around the shores of the lake is an accessible boardwalk and passes the best examples of stromatolites in the lake, and provides opportunities to see and learn about these communities and the interesting environment that supports them.

 - Lesueur Walk Trails include the Lesueur Entry Station Walk 50m return and located approximately 2km from Cockleshell Gully Road along the 18km bitumen Lesueur Scenic Drive.
 There is also a 400m return Botanical Path which leads to Iain Wilson Lookout within the Lesueur National Park.